-Don't let the cooler weather fool you: all throughout the year you’ll find a world of exciting aquatic activities in South Australia.
+Don't let the cooler weather fool you: throughout the year you’ll find a world of exciting aquatic activities in South Australia.
+Find out more.

 In South Australia, our love of the ocean continues long after the summer sun has faded.

 In every season you’ll find exciting aquatic activities all around the state.
 You don’t need the sweltering sun to explore in a kayak, kick back in a canoe, speed through ocean swells or tackle the ultimate test of bravery – cage dive with great white sharks.

 Find some of state’s very best aquatic activities, come rain or shine.

 Winter Whale watching

 There are some spectacular sights along the South Australian coast, but nothing compares to the annual southern right whale migration.
 Whales can be seen along the coastline from Kangaroo Island, around Victor Harbor - just an hour's drive south of Adelaide - and on the far west coast of Eyre Peninsula,